iterative/katacoda-scenarios/get-started/initialize/step3.md

 `git status -s`{{execute}}

 Some files and folders in `.dvc/` are automatically added to `.gitignore`.
-This is to keep large files out of git.
-We'll use DVC for to manage large files.

 `cat .dvc/.gitignore`{{execute}}